-- (1) An Authorised Market Institution must ensure that its Members and other participants on its facilities have sufficient and secure technology resources which are compatible with its own. - (2) The requirements in (1) do not apply to the Member of an Authorised Private E-currency Trading Facility if the Member is a body corporate or an individual (natural person) that carries on the activity solely as principal.
+- (1) An Authorised Market Institution must ensure that its Members and other participants on its facilities have sufficient and secure technology resources which are compatible with its own. - (2) The requirements in (1) do not apply to: - (a) an Authorised Crowdfunding Platform (or its Clients); or - (b) the Member of an Authorised Digital Asset Trading Facility if the Member is a body corporate or an individual (natural person) that carries on the activity solely as principal.